-The Office of Human Resources (OHR) understands that the search process can be a difficult time for a Hiring Manager and the search committee.
-The OHR is available and committed to help make the search process efficient, while ensuring a fair applicant experience.
-Below is a checklist for the role of the Hiring Manager.
+for a H the sea fice of Human Resources (OHR) understands that the search process can be a difficult time iring Manager and the search committee.
+The OHR is available and committed to help make irch process efficient, while ensuring a fair applicant experience.
+Below is a checklist for the the Hiring Manager.
 If you have not already had Taleo training, contact your Recruiter to receive training.
 Unsure of who your Recruiter is?
 Bonnie Yourik: Academic Affairs and Student Affairs Nyasha Lumumba: Athletics, Executive (President's Office), Legal Affairs, & OIIE Paul Wege: Administration & Finance, Marketing & Communication, Operations & Human Resources, SPAR, & University Advancement Please contact your Department Budget Manager (DBM) to discuss funding for your position before submitting your requisition Draft or update the Position Description for your vacant position.
 The Position Description Form can be found in the Forms Repository under Human Resources Forms.
 Already trained on Taleo?
 Review the Taleo Training Materials before entering your requisition and contact your Recruiter to discuss your recruitment strategy.
-This includes: Where you will post the job (i.e., job boards, professional associations, industry-related websites, etc.) How long the job will be posted Past issues with filling this position, if applicable Job posting information Members of the search committee Do you want to include a hiring manager assistant and/or collaborators who will assist with creating the requisition, dispositioning candidates, or sending evaluations?
-If so, these individuals will also need Taleo training and access Review and approve job posting Review and disposition applicants Provide your Recruiter with the names of the candidates you intend to interview so that they can review diversity report to ensure diversity of requested interview pool represents the diversity of the candidate pool Schedule and conduct at least three in-person interviews (see the Interview Preparation and Questions section for details) Send the TU Interview Evaluation Questionnaire to search committee members through Taleo; each member should complete an evaluation for each candidate they interviewed Upload interview notes for all interviewed candidates and at least two professional reference checks for the selected candidate in Taleo (contact your Recruiter with issues); the Telephone Reference Check Form can be found in the Forms Repository under Human Resources Forms After a selection has been made, email your Recruiter with offer information (i.e., selected candidate's name, requested start date, and requested salary) After the offer has been accepted, contact the selected candidate to provide details about their first day (i.e., work hours, where to report after Day O.N.E., what to expect, etc.) (i.e., work hours, where to report after Day O.N.L., what to expect, etc.) Reject non-selected candidates in Taleo and notify interviewed candidates of the position being filled
+This includes: • Where you will post the job (i.e., job boards, professional associations, industry-related websites, etc.) How long the job will be posted Past issues with filling this position, if applicable Job posting information Members of the search committee Do you want to include a hiring manager assistant and/or collaborators who will assist with creating the requisition, dispositioning candidates, or sending evaluations?
+If so, these individuals will also need Taleo training and access Ц Review and approve job posting Review and disposition applicants Provide your Recruiter with the names of the candidates you intend to interview so that they can review diversity report to ensure diversity of requested interview pool represents the diversity of the candidate pool Schedule and conduct at least three in-person interviews (see the Interview Preparation and Questions section for details) Send the TU Interview Evaluation Questionnaire to search committee members through Taleo; each member should complete an evaluation for each candidate they interviewed Upload interview notes for all interviewed candidates and at least two professional reference checks for the selected candidate in Taleo (contact your Recruiter with issues); the Telephone Reference Check Form can be found in the Forms Repository under Human Resources Forms After a selection has been made, email your Recruiter with offer information (i.e., selected candidate's name, requested start date, and requested salary) After the offer has been accepted, contact the selected candidate to provide details about their first day (i.e., work hours, where to report after Day O.N.E., what to expect, etc.) Reject non-selected candidates in Taleo and notify interviewed candidates of the position being filled Complete Talent Acquisition Survey (voluntary and anonymous)